High-order nonuniform time-stepping and MBP-preserving linear schemes for the time-fractional Allen-Cahn equation: Introduction

 To achieve stable numerical simulations and avoid nonphysical solutions, it is hence necessary to develop numerical schemes that can preserve both the discrete energy stability and MBP for the tFAC model \eqref{Model:tAC}.
-In \cite{SISC_Tang_2019}, Tang et al. presented a first-order method combining the uniform $L1$ formula \cite{JCP_Xu_2007,ANM_Sun_2006} and the stabilization technique \cite{SINUM_Xu_2006}, which preserves the energy stability \eqref{tFAC:energy} and MBP \eqref{AC:MBP} in the discrete level.
+In \cite{SISC_Tang_2019}, Tang et al. presented a first-order method combining the uniform $L1$ formula \cite{JCP_Xu_2007} and the stabilization technique \cite{SINUM_Xu_2006}, which preserves the energy stability \eqref{tFAC:energy} and MBP \eqref{AC:MBP} at the discrete level.
 By discretizing the fractional derivative using backward Euler convolution quadrature, three energy-stable and MBP-preserving schemes of order $ O(\tau^{\alpha}) $ were proposed and analyzed in \cite{JSC_Du_2020}.
 To achieve high-order (more than first-order) and MBP-preserving numerical methods, the $L1$ scheme \cite{ACM_Ji_2020}, the $L1_{R}$ scheme \cite{SISC_Liao_2021}, the $L2$-$1_{\sigma}$ scheme \cite{JCP_Liao_2020,JSC_Liao_2024}, and the SFTR (shifted fractional trapezoidal rule) scheme \cite{JSC_Huang_2023} were developed.
 However, there are basically two limitations to the above mentioned high-order numerical schemes: (i) they treat the nonlinear term either fully or partially implicit, which implies that their unique solvability is uncertain, especially for Flory--Huggins potential case, and a nonlinear iteration must be implemented at each time step; (ii) these schemes always require certain restrictions on the time-step to preserve the discrete MBP.
 These motivate us to develop a novel class of high-order linear schemes that are more efficient and can preserve the discrete MBP unconditionally.
-Owing to its ability to facilitate the design of linear and unconditionally energy-stable schemes, the scalar auxiliary variable (SAV) method \cite{JCP_Shen_2018,SINUM_Shen_2018} has been widely applied to phase-field models, including the tFAC equation; see e.g., \cite{SISC_Hou_2021,SINUM_Qiao_2022,SISC_Zhao_2024,JCP_Quan_2022,SISC_Ji_2020}.
-However, due to the uncertainty in the signs of the nonlinear term coefficients (typically functions with respect to the SAV), the construction of MBP-preserving SAV-type schemes are nontrivial and compelling, particularly for high-order time discretization methods or time-fractional model problems \cite{SISC_Hou_2021,JCP_Quan_2022}.
+Although inherently nonlocal, the scalar auxiliary variable (SAV) method \cite{JCP_Shen_2018,SINUM_Shen_2018} has been widely applied to phase-field models \cite{SISC_Hou_2021,SINUM_Qiao_2022,SISC_Zhao_2024,JCP_Quan_2022,SISC_Ji_2020}, owing to its ability to facilitate the design of linear and unconditionally 'modified' energy-stable schemes.
+To make the modified energy closer to the original one, several improved SAV-type techniques have been proposed recently, including the relaxation methods \cite{JCP_Shen_2022,JCP_Jiang_2022} and energy-optimized (EOP) strategies \cite{JSC_Liu_2024,ANM_2025_Zhang}.
+Moreover, due to the uncertainty in the signs of the nonlinear term coefficients (typically functions with respect to the SAV), the construction of MBP-preserving SAV-type schemes are nontrivial and compelling, particularly for high-order time discretization methods or time-fractional model problems \cite{SISC_Hou_2021,JCP_Quan_2022}.